Philip Wylie: Career

 Wylie applied engineering principles and the scientific method quite broadly in his work.
 His novel The Disappearance (1951) is about what happens when everyone suddenly finds that all members of the opposite sex are missing (all the men have to get along without women, and vice versa).
 The book delves into the double standards between men and women that existed prior the women's movement of the 1970s, exploring the nature of the relationship between men and women and the issues of women's rights and homosexuality.

 During World War II, writing The Paradise Crater (1945) resulted in Wylie's house arrest by the federal government; in this work, he described a post-WWII 1965 Nazi conspiracy to develop and use uranium-237 bombs, months before the first successful atomic test at Alamogordo – the most highly classified secret of the war.
 Wylie's book of essays, Generation of Vipers (1942), was a best-seller during the 1940s and inspired the term "Momism".
 Some people have accused Generation of Vipers of being misogynistic.
+(His only child, Karen Pryor, is the author of a classic book for breastfeeding mothers, Nursing Your Baby; she has commented that her father was far from being a misogynist.)
 The Disappearance shows his thinking on the subject is very complex.
-(His only child, Karen Pryor, is the author of a classic book for breastfeeding mothers, Nursing Your Baby, and has commented that her father was far from being a misogynist.)
 His novel of manners, Finnley Wren, was also highly regarded in its time.

 In 1945, he wrote a political column for the New York Post.

-Wylie wrote 69 "Crunch and Des" stories, most of which appeared in the Saturday Evening Post, about the adventures of Captain Crunch Adams, master of the charter boat Poseidon, which was the basis of a brief television series.
+Wylie wrote 69 stories in the "Crunch and Des" series, most of which appeared in the Saturday Evening Post, about the adventures of Captain Crunch Adams, master of the charter boat Poseidon, which was the basis of a brief television series.
 In 1941, Wylie became vice-president of the International Game Fish Association, and for many years was responsible for writing IGFA rules and reviewing world record claims.

 Wylie's 1954 novel Tomorrow! dealt graphically with the civilian impact of thermonuclear war to make a case for a strong Civil Defense network in the United States, as he told the story of two neighboring cities (one prepared, one unprepared) before and after an attack by missile-armed Soviet bombers.
-This was adapted on October 17, 1956, by ABC Radio, as a one-hour drama narrated by Orson Welles, produced in cooperation with the Federal Civil Defense Administration.
+This was adapted on 17 October 1956, by ABC Radio, as a one-hour drama narrated by Orson Welles, produced in cooperation with the Federal Civil Defense Administration.